 Tips for cancelling trials:

-It’s also a good idea to contact your credit card company to dispute the charges by filing a fraud dispute.
-Sometimes they will reverse the charges (but not always).
-In some cases you’ll actually have to close down that credit card to prevent further charges.
+- If none of this works, contact your credit card company to dispute the charges by filing a fraud dispute.
+Sometimes they will reverse all the charges and put a block on them.

-You’re better off using a credit card vs. a debit card for online purchases.
+- You’re better off using a credit card vs. a debit card for online purchases.
 Debit cards are basically “same as cash” whereas a credit card company will normally work with you to file a dispute.
+However, you can still dispute charges made on a debit card since they go through Visa and Mastercard!

 Conclusion & Recommendation